tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 Going to that URL throws an error: `You do not have sufficient permissions to view this page`.

-My guess is that `project 563584335869` is the Firebase Emulator Suite.
-Google is looking for an IAM service account for Firebase Emulator Suite, not in my Google Cloud Console.
+I'll nominate that error message for Misleading Error Message of the Month.
+It's saying that your service account is missing a role.
+Go to your Google Cloud Console and check if your Cloud Functions service account has all necessary roles, including `Firebase Admin`.

 # Use Functions in your Firebase Console